DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 And there you go, we've formally verified that our transformation from generic arguments with trait bounds into existential `impl Trait` arguments is always valid.
 Of course, Rust would not have implemented the feature had it not made sense, but I think it's gratifying to be able to prove such a cryptic statement like `((∃ x.
 P(x)) → Q) ⇔ (∀ x.
 (P(x) → Q))`

-Hopefully, this has given you a bit of a taste of how to reason when it comes to formally verify programs which is such an alien style of programming.
-I've always likened it to playing with Legos where the bricks are parts of your program.
+Hopefully, this has given you a bit of a taste of how to reason when it comes to formally verifying programs which is such an interesting but alien style of programming.
+It feels like playing with Legos where the bricks are parts of your program.
 You know the final shape you want, you just have to keep exploring how they combine to get there.
+There is a deep connection between theorem proving and metaprogramming but that's a story for another time.

 If you'd like to explore more formal verification I'd highly recommend checking out [Software Foundations](https://softwarefoundations.cis.upenn.edu/) or Edwin Brady's [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris).